MassHesteria/smz3-tracker/README.md

-# smalttpr-tracker
+**smz3-tracker** is a web-based utility for tracking items and locations within the [Super Metroid / A Link to the Past Crossover Randomizer](https://samus.link).

-* Known Bugs
+This tracker is hosted at [https://masshesteria.github.io/smz3-tracker](https://masshesteria.github.io/smz3-tracker) but can also be run locally simply by downloading the source code and opening the `index.htm` file in a browser.

-  * Doesn't keep inventory if you switch views
+## History

-    * To counteract this, open one tab for each game **then** start modifying settings
+This is a fork of [http://github.com/miketrethewey/smalttpr-tracker/](http://github.com/miketrethewey/smalttpr-tracker/) which I started customizing for use at SG Live 2022.
+That project was a fork of a fork of [https://github.com/TestRunnerSRL/lttp-tracker](https://github.com/TestRunnerSRL/lttp-tracker) which appears to be a customized version of [https://github.com/crossproduct42/alttprandohelper](https://github.com/crossproduct42/alttprandohelper) written by [crossproduct](https://twitch.tv/crossproduct).

-    * Reloading either page will clear your inventory
+## Known Bugs

-This is an item tracker for LTTP: Randomizer.
-Use it at http://smalttpr.mymm1.com/tracker (hosted on my site, usually running a beta version) or https://miketrethewey.github.io/smalttpr-tracker/ (hosted here on Github, usually running a stable version)
+-  Doesn't keep inventory if you switch views

-This is a fork of the tracker at ```https://lttp-tracker.firebaseapp.com/``` and of Hyphen-ated's fork at https://github.com/hyphen-ated/lttp-tracker/
+   -  To counteract this, open one tab for each game **then** start modifying settings

-If you want to modify that version, you need to re-host it yourself on firebase, which is a big hassle.
-This version can easily be tweaked and changed locally.
-This meant taking out the networking features that let you do things like have a stream viewer run your tracker for you.
+   -  Reloading either page will clear your inventory